bjlkeng/bjlkeng.github.io/source/posts/optimal-betting-and-the-kelly-criterion.rst

 ..
 [1] William Poundstone, *Fortune's Formula: The Untold Story of the Scientific Betting System That Beat the Casinos and Wall Street*.
 2005.
 ISBN 978-0809045990.
 See also a brief `biography <http://home.williampoundstone.net/Kelly.htm>`_ of Kelly on William Poundstone's web page.

 ..
+[2] This whole section just basically summarizes (with a bit more step-by-step for the math) the paper "*The Kelly Criterion in Blackjack Sports Betting, and the Stock Market*".
+So if you're really interested, it's probably best to check it out directly.

-[2] It doesn't really matter if the bias is heads or tails.
+..
+[3] It doesn't really matter if the bias is heads or tails.
 The point is that *you* get to pick the winning side!

 ..
-[3] The expected value of winning for bet :math:`B` is :math:`Bp-Bq = B(p-q) > 0` since :math:`p > q`.
+[4] The expected value of winning for bet :math:`B` is :math:`Bp-Bq = B(p-q) > 0` since :math:`p > q`.

 ..
-[4] Almost surely here because it's theoretically possible that you can keep winning forever but it's such a small possibility that it basically can't happen.
+[5] Almost surely here because it's theoretically possible that you can keep winning forever but it's such a small possibility that it basically can't happen.
 This is analgous to the red dot in the unit square.

+..
+[6] The expected value of a binomial distribution (e.g. coin tossing) is just :math:`np`.
+So :math:`np/n = p`.

+..
+[7] Image from "*The Kelly Criterion in Blackjack Sports Betting, and the Stock Market*".